-In April 2022 shooting began for Dogman, the next film written and directed by Luc Besson, with Caleb Landry Jones in the leading role (winner of the Best Actor Award at the Cannes Film Festival in 2021 for the film Nitram).
-The film will tell the incredible story of a young man, bruised by life, who finds salvation through the love of his dogs.
+In April 2022 shooting began for Dogman, the next film written and directed by Luc Besson, with Caleb Landry Jones in the leading role (winner of the Best Actor Award at the Cannes Film Festival in 2021 for the film Nitram), and co-produced with LBP.
+The film tells the incredible story of a young man, bruised by life, who finds salvation through the love of his dogs.
+The projection of Dogman intended for international distributors at the last Berlin Film Festival, in February 2023, received unanimous and enthusiastic reactions.
+To meet the expectations of these distributors and to organize the award and festival season, it was decided to coordinate the release of the film in all regions.
+Dogman will therefore benefit from a global release in the last quarter of 2023 and notably on September 27 in France.